zorael/dialect/README.md

 ### Unit test generation

-Compiling the `assertgen` dub subpackage builds a command-line tool with which it is easy to generate `assert` blocks like the ones above.
-These can then be pasted into an appropriate file in [`tests`](tests), and ideally submitted as a GitHub pull request for upstream inclusion.
+Compiling the `assertgen` dub subpackage builds a command-line tool with which it is easy to generate unit test `assert` blocks like the ones above.
+These can then be pasted into an appropriate file in the [`tests`](tests) directory, and ideally submitted as a GitHub pull request for upstream inclusion.
 You can use it to contribute known-good parses and increase coverage of event types.

 Simply run `dub run :assertgen` and follow the on-screen instructions.